-The MCB Pre-Health and Professional Mentorship Program started out as a program for students interested in pre-health careers, but it has grown to include alumni mentors in areas of research, biotechnology, and other related professions.
+The MCB Pre-Health and Professional Mentorship Program began as an opportunity for students interested in pre-health careers, but it has grown to include alumni mentors in areas of research, biotechnology, and other related professions.
 The program connects undergraduate Biology, MCB and Biochemistry students with alumni already practicing in the field.
 It is available to declared Biology, MCB and Biochemistry majors only.
 This program received the 2013 IlliAAC Outstanding Established Program Award and was recognized in an article published in the December 2015 LAS Alumni Magazine.

 Initiated in 2010 by alumnus Richard Berkowitz, MD ('79 Biology) and Tina Knox, Coordinator of Undergraduate Instruction ('92 Biology), the program has grown to include more than 100 UIUC Biology alumni.
-Each fall, The School of MCB hosts a panel of alumni, who share their story and answer any questions students might have regarding preparation for a career in healthcare or other MCB-related profession.
+Each fall, The School of MCB hosts a panel of alumni, who share their story and answer any questions students might have regarding career preparation in healthcare or another MCB-related profession.
 This event serves as a kick off for the alumni mentorship program.

 The 2018 alumni mentorship panel and reception will take place on Thursday, October 25 from 5:30 PM to 8:30 PM.
 Please watch this website for further information about this informative event and a link to RSVP.

 Pictured here are Dr. Berkowitz and one of his mentees, Pha Thaprawat, May 2017 MCB graduate.